 I spotted these colorful cobblestones on Calle del Cristo and in the surrounding streets.

-5. Count the Cats
+5. Visit the Cats of Old San Juan

 One thing I wasn't expecting to see in Old San Juan was all the stray cats, but apparently, it's a thing!